Getting Started

 Maybe!
 If you've ever:

 ...then you probably already have one.
 Try signing in at accounts.google.com with your everyday email address.
-If it works, skip ahead to Join the Groups.
+If it works, you're set — no need to create one.

-If you're not sure, no harm in trying — and if it says "couldn't find your Google Account," follow the steps below to create one.
+If you're not sure, no harm in trying.
+If it says "couldn't find your Google Account," follow the steps below to create one.

 Create a Google account using your existing email